 Plan ahead.
 Clean out your fridge the week before to make room for thawing the turkey and storing leftovers.
 You also need to decide if you’ll be purchasing a frozen or fresh turkey.
 If you plan to purchase a fresh turkey, do so only 1-2 days before cooking.
 A frozen turkey can be purchased at any time as long as you have room to freeze it until it needs to be thawed.

-Speaking of thawing a turkey.
-There are three safe ways to do this: in the refrigerator, in cold water, or in a microwave.
+Speaking of thawing a turkey, there are three safe ways to do this: in the refrigerator, in cold water or in a microwave.
 Thawing in cold water requires you to change the water every 30 minutes and can take up to 10-12 hours with larger turkeys.
-So if you ask me, the easier way would be to let the turkey thaw in the fridge.
+If you ask me, the easier way would be to let the turkey thaw in the fridge.
 Make sure you allow ample time for this!
 See the chart below for suggested thawing times.

 4 to 12 pounds 1 to 3 days